-Sayama is a Japanese term that literally means “sitting on a mountain,’ and this perfectly expresses the intent of Sayama’s music — to instill serenity and peace in the listener.
+Sayama is a Japanese term that means “sitting on a mountain,’ which perfectly expresses the intent of Sayama’s music — to instill serenity and peace in the listener.

-Born in 1964, Chinese year of the Dragon, Sayama had his musical beginnings as a child with the guitar and piano but as his cultural horizons broadened, he grew well-versed in acoustic instruments from all over the world, especially those from the Asian cultures.
-In his music you may find Tibetan and Japanese temple bowls, shakuhachi & koto, dizi & bansuri flutes, gu-cheng, overtone singing, gongs and various Asian percussion instruments.
+Born in 1964, during the Chinese year of the Dragon, Sayama had his musical beginnings as a child with the guitar and piano.
+As his cultural horizons broadened, he grew well-versed in acoustic instruments from all over the world.
+While listening to his music, you will hear Tibetan and Japanese temple bowls, shakuhachi & koto, dizi & bansuri flutes, gu-cheng, overtone singing, gongs and various Asian percussion instruments.